-- (65) In or about May 2012 the Applicant and the troop of which he was a member engaged in a training exercise at the Lancelin Defence Training Area, Perth.
+(65) In or about May 2012 the Applicant and the troop of which he was a member engaged in a training exercise at the Lancelin Defence Training Area, Perth.
 At about the conclusion of that training exercise the exercise involved a scenario that a compound had been cleared and a detainee had been taken.
 The detainee, being played by Person 9, was squatted in a corner of the compound with handcuffs on.
 The Applicant then walked to the other end of the room, grabbed Person 10, who was preparing for his first deployment, and brought him back to where the detainee was squatting.
 The Applicant said to Person 10, in substance, "kill him".
 Person 10 looked taken aback, however he complied with the order and jokingly simulated killing the detainee by gesturing and saying "bang" to indicate he had shot the detainee.
-The Applicant then grabbed Person 10 by the shoulder and said in substance "You good with that?
-Because that's how it's gonna be when we get over there." - (66) In the circumstances, in the event that this scenario was real, the Applicant's conduct would constitute a breach of Common Article 3 in that it would constitute murder.
+The Applicant then grabbed Person 10 by the shoulder and said in substance "You good with that?"
+Because that's how it's gonna be when we get over there."

+(66) In the circumstances, in the event that this scenario was real, the Applicant's conduct would constitute a breach of Common Articles-3 in that it would constitute murder. and 13 of the Third Geneva Convention, or alternatively Article 3 of the Fourth Geneva Convention.